ClusterHQ/flocker/docs/releasenotes/index.rst

 Next Release
 ============

-* Dataset backend support for OpenStack and AWS.
+* Dataset backend support for AWS Elastic Block Storage (EBS), and OpenStack Cinder.
 * Third parties can write Flocker storage drivers so that their storage systems work with Flocker.
   See :ref:`dataset-backend-plugins`.
 * It is now necessary to specify a dataset backend for each agent node.